MasteryEducation/SecuritiesExamsMastery.ca/content/csc/26/4/index.md

 - [x] Disclosing all conflicts of interest
 - [ ] Keeping fee structures confidential

-> **Explanation:** Key elements of advisor ethics include acting in the client’s best interest, transparent conflict disclosure, and thorough client profiling.
+> **Explanation:**( Key elements of advisor ethics include acting in the client’s best interest, transparent conflict disclosure, and thorough client profiling.)

----

 ### What is one common pitfall advisors must avoid to maintain ethical standards?